BSimas94/Hangman/README.md

 # Hangman
-Here is a hobby project I created with Python.
+Here is a little program I created with Python to begin learning how to use the language.